psota/pure/README.md

 # Pure

 Pure is a parallel programming model and runtime system.
-Pure allows programmers to improve performance of parallel applications on clusters of multicores with minimal additional programming effort.
+Pure enables programmers to improve performance of parallel applications on multicore clusters with minimal additional programming effort.

 ##  Contents